sharanyavenkat25/Cloud_Computing/README.md

 - execute the bash command ./run.sh

  The bash script builds the orchestrator, zookeeper, rmq and the workers and prunes previous volumes,images and containers.

+ ### Tech-Stack
+ - Docker
+ - Docker SDK
+ - Kazoo
+ - Zoo keeper
+ - Flask
+ - SQLAlchemy
+ - Pika
+ - Psycopg2

+ #### NOTE :
+The first three assignments use Postgres as the Database.

+The final project however uses SQLite as the Database